General description Fan dancer with two fans, standing on a rectangular wooden block.

 Original Date 1998

-Source South Korea; Ms Kim (a student of mine)
+Source South Korea; a present from Ms Kim (a student of mine)

 Plastic with painted features.
 Her hair is painted on at the front and has little plastic rectangles at the temples.
 The rest of her hair is made of black threads which are gathered tightly at the back of her neck in a long plait, tied with a ribbon.
 As she has her hair in a plait, she is most probably unmarried,